tinyrobotarmy/bootstrap/README.md

 Usage
 -----

-You can use this port of the Twitter Bootstrap in one of two ways: just drop the compiled CSS into any new project or if you are already using SASS just include the SASS files on a case by case basis into your project.
+You can use this port of the Twitter Bootstrap in one of two ways: just drop the compiled CSS (find it in compiled/bootstrap.css) into any new project or if you are already using SASS just include the SASS files on a case by case basis into your project.
 The files are named in a fairly self explanatory way so it should be pretty simple to work out what you need.

 ``` html